 Lead executing agencies: African Union Commission (AUC)

-Agriculture is one of the main drivers of development in Africa, generating around one third of the continent’s GDP.
-Women are a key asset in agricultural production, processing and trade, growing around 80 per cent of food and making up almost 50 per cent of the sector’s workforce.
-Due to sociocultural barriers, however, women rarely have access to training and opportunities to develop essential skills.
-As a result, their potential to increase agricultural productivity and profitability on the African continent is not fully realised.
+Agriculture is one of the main drivers of development in Africa, generating around 32 per cent of the continent’s GDP.
+Women are a key asset in agricultural production, processing and trade, producing around 80 per cent of food and making up almost 50 per cent of the workforce.

 However, sociocultural barriers often make it difficult for women to access important knowledge and training opportunities.
 As a result, they cannot fully realise their potential and therefore can neither increase their employment and income nor boost agricultural productivity and profitability.

 Employment prospects, especially for women, in agriculture and food security have improved in selected countries in Africa.